Beekman’s 3 helps No. 16 Virginia top Syracuse 72-69 in ACCs

 Buddy Boeheim finished with a career-high 31 points for the eighth-seeded Orange (16-9), a day after he scored 27 points in Syracuse’s tournament opener.
 He nearly lifted the Orange to another win to help their NCAA Tournament chances.

-After Beekman’s shot fell, Boeheim stood near midcourt, hands on his knees in disbelief, while teammate Quincy Guerrier squatted down a few feet away.
+After Beekman’s shot fell, the Orange coach’s son stood near midcourt, hands on his knees in disbelief, while teammate Quincy Guerrier squatted down a few feet away.

 BIG PICTURE